Seeed-Studio/OLED_Display_96X96/README.md

 Grove OLED Display 1.12'' V2.0
 ===
+**Note that the OLED v2.0 has a 128*128 pixle screen, when display image, bitmap size should use 128*128 pixle, too.**

 Change driver IC to SH1107G, when using V2.0 hardware, please check initialize functionality before uploading Arduino sketch.

 ```